Limited Time 4/20 Special: $4.20 off for AR & FL patients — use code OZARK420 (Apr 1–20)

 Once received, you can legally purchase medical marijuana at any licensed Pennsylvania dispensary.

-Pennsylvania recognizes over 20 serious medical conditions.
+Pennsylvania recognizes over 20 serious medical conditions that may qualify you for a Pennsylvania Medical Marijuana Card.
 As of 2026, common qualifying conditions include:

 Caregivers